johnbillion/extended-cpts/README.md

 ) );
 ```

-Bam, we have a 'Stories' post type, with correctly generated labels and post updated messages, two custom columns in the admin area (the taxonomy one is sortable), and a parameter that overrides a private query var on the post type archive.
+Bam, we have a 'Stories' post type, with correctly generated labels and post updated messages, three custom columns in the admin area (two of which are sortable), and a parameter that overrides a private query var on the post type archive.

 There's quite a bit more you can do.
 See the wiki for more examples.